About Stars and Stripes

 Stars and Stripes maintains news bureaus in Europe, Pacific and the Middle East to provide first-hand reporting on events in those theaters.
 In addition to news and sports, Stars and Stripes newspapers contain all the elements of an American “hometown paper,” including comics and puzzles.

 The newspapers for the Mideast are command-sponsored and distributed at no charge to forces stationed in war zones.
 In Europe and Pacific, the newspaper is for sale on base in coin boxes and at military exchanges.
-Home delivery to subscribers is available in Belgium, England, Germany, Guam, Italy, Japan, and Korea.
+Home delivery to subscribers is available in Belgium, England, Germany, Italy, Japan, and South Korea.

 Other Stars and Stripes publications include its annual Heroes and special supplements focused on such topics as education, insurance, retirement planning, and travel.
 Welcome to Europe Guide is published three times annually; the Annual Manual is published for the Pacific community once a year.

 View our 2014 Supplement Calendar to see a list of special publications.

 Stars and Stripes holds its staff to high quality standards for its journalism.
 As a result, staffers routinely garner recognition for excellence.

 • 2014 VFW News Media Award

 • Award for outstanding contributions to a better understanding of our

 American way of life and its institutions and interests by honest